Start Your Christmas Village with this German Half-Timbered Paper House

 Download the pattern to make your German Half-Timbered House based on the Irish Cottage pattern found in my resource library.

-You can get the password for my resource library that has the pattern for the Irish Cottage and other future freebies by filling out the form located at the bottom of this post.
+You can get the password for my resource library that has the pattern for the Irish Cottage and other future freebies by filling out the form below and located at the bottom of this post.
 You will also receive my newsletter.

 Detailed Information to Construct Your Own German Half-Timbered Christmas House